hl7dk/kl-ffb-reporting/input/pagecontent/example.md

 | Spise | - | 3 - Svært nedsat funktionsevne | Begrænse tab af funktionsevne |

 #### Reporting
-A delivery report is generated containing the citizen, the care plan, the care plan evaluation, and the intervention goal.
+A delivery report is generated containing:

+- Citizen (unchanged)
+- Information gathering (unchanged)
+    - Reference to service request (unchanged)
+    - Reference to conditions (unchanged)
+- Care plan (new)
+    - Reference to care plan evaluation
+- Care plan evaluation (new)
+- Intervention goals (new)
+    - Reference to conditions
+- Service request (unchanged)
+- Conditions (unchanged)

 The report for this is found here: [DeliveryReport-3rd-Encounter](Bundle-4b4e5f33-a9a2-42f6-b598-180543029ae5.html)